Berk-Tosun/taslel/README.md

 # This repository is under preparation.

-Meanwhile, you can have a look at my [prelimnary work for the cartpole system](https://github.com/Berk-Tosun/cbf-cartpole).
+Meanwhile, you can have a look at my [preliminary work for the cartpole system](https://github.com/Berk-Tosun/cbf-cartpole).

 ## Introduction
 **taslel**: **T**errain-**A**ware **S**afe **LE**gged **L**ocomotion